awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostContent.md

  The message Amazon Lex returns in the response can be either text or speech based on the `Accept` HTTP header value in the request\.
 +  If the value is `text/plain; charset=utf-8`, Amazon Lex returns text in the response\.
 +  If the value begins with `audio/`, Amazon Lex returns speech in the response\.
 Amazon Lex uses Amazon Polly to generate the speech \(using the configuration you specified in the `Accept` header\)\.
 For example, if you specify `audio/mpeg` as the value, Amazon Lex returns speech in the MPEG format\.
++ If the value is `audio/pcm`, the speech returned is `audio/pcm` in 16\-bit, little endian format\.

-  The following are the accepted values:
++ The following are the accepted values:
   + audio/mpeg
   + audio/ogg
   + audio/pcm